How are Phonics and Reading taught?

 Our children need to think about links between words that they know, not learn words in isolation.
 Their spelling knowledge needs to be grounded in phonics using the skills learned so well in KS1.
 Using and adapting Jane Considine’s system, Y6 conducted a Randomised Controlled Trial based on the question ‘Can the explicit teaching of spelling, using phonics strategies adapted from Jane Considine’s research, improve overall spelling scores?’
 Quantitative and qualitative data was overwhelmingly positive so the system is now used across the school.
 Some elements can be seen in KS1 and the 5-day system for KS2 is shown below:

-This system is reviewed by the English team on an annual basis as part of School self evaluation.
+This system is reviewed by the English team on an annual basis as part of School Self Evaluation.